aspnet/aspnet-docker/README.aspnetcore-build.md

 # Related images

-1. [microsoft/dotnet](https://hub.docker.com/r/microsoft/dotnet/) - the .NET Core image if you don't need the ASP.NET Core specific optimizations.
-2. [microsoft/aspnetcore](https://hub.docker.com/r/microsoft/aspnetcore/) - the ASP.NET Core runtime image, for when you don't need to build inside a container.
+* [microsoft/aspnetcore](https://hub.docker.com/r/microsoft/aspnetcore/) - the ASP.NET Core runtime image, for when you don't need to build inside a container.

 # Example Usage